What Does a Fractional CFO Do in the First 90 Days?

 - Build a stronger, more valuable company

-When implemented effectively, the impact can be substantial — often far beyond the finance function itself.
+When implemented effectively, the impact can be substantial and often extends far beyond the finance function itself.
+For many SME directors, this is the point where the business begins to move from reactive management towards more structured, commercially informed leadership.

 Frequently Asked Questions